-The economy contracted 0.6% in 2009 as a result of the global financial crisis, but has continued to grow since 2010 on the strength of renewed exports.
-Growth in 2014-16 was slower than during the previous decade, at under 3%, largely a result of slowing structural growth – as Singapore reached high-income levels – and soft global demand for exports amid a sluggish global economy and weak growth in Singapore’s manufacturing sector.
+The economy contracted 0.6% in 2009 as a result of the global financial crisis, but has continued to grow since 2010.
+Growth in 2014-16 was slower than during the previous decade, at under 3% annually, largely a result of slowing structural growth – as Singapore reached high-income levels – and soft global demand for exports amid a sluggish global economy and weak growth in Singapore’s manufacturing sector.

 The government is attempting to restructure Singapore’s economy by weaning its dependence on foreign labor, addressing weak productivity growth, and increase wages amid slowing labor force growth and an aging population.
-Singapore has attracted major investments in pharmaceuticals and medical technology production and will continue efforts to strengthen its position as Southeast Asia’s leading financial and high-tech hub.
-Singapore is a member of the 12-nation Trans-Pacific Partnership free trade negotiations, the Regional Comprehensive Economic Partnership negotiations with the nine other ASEAN members plus Australia, China, India, Japan, South Korea and New Zealand, and in 2015, Singapore formed, with the other ASEAN members, the ASEAN Economic Community.
+Singapore has attracted major investments in advanced manufacturing, pharmaceuticals, and medical technology production and will continue efforts to strengthen its position as Southeast Asia’s leading financial and technology hub.
+Singapore is a signatory of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), and a party to the Regional Comprehensive Economic Partnership negotiations with the nine other ASEAN members plus Australia, China, India, Japan, South Korea, and New Zealand.
+In 2015, Singapore formed, with the other ASEAN members, the ASEAN Economic Community.